filipszmid/BN-Damage-Classifier/README.md

 ```
 Model have been trained to classify pictures of  handwritten damage text into metadata:
 ![processed_row.png](data%2Fdocs%2Fprocessed_row.png)

-Pictures have been normalizing by mapping OCR (GCP cloud vision) box into 1000x1000 pixels white space which will allow different augmentation like rotating, flipping, adding distractions etx.
+Pictures have been normalized by mapping OCR (GCP cloud vision) box into 1000x1000 pixels white space which will allow different augmentation like rotating, flipping, adding distractions etx.
 ## Training ResNet model

 ### Overfitting problem